coverclock/com-diag-hazer/ISSUES.md

 u-blox devices remain my favorite GNSS devices for other reasons;
 I can live with the resyncing.)

-### Update 2023-06-28

-The Garmin GPS-18x USB device apparently uses a U-blox receiver, probably a generation 8, emitting boxh NMEA and UBX data, at 4800 baud, and exhibits this same mis-behavior.

 ## End Of File (EOF) on U-blox UBX-ZED-F9P when using Ubuntu VM

 Several times, while running this software under Ubunto 19.10 in a